Soft Futures is a newsletter devoted to the future of technology as we do not know it.

 Join Soft Futures

-Soft Futures is a personal research project.
+Soft Futures is a personal research and writing project.
 The best way to support it is by subscribing and spreading the word.

 Share Soft Futures